project-SIMPLE/simple.NSTDA.gama2/README.md

    - ***Level 3 of forest degradation***: \
       This is the most degraded condition.
 The forest is open and sparse, \
-      with very low biodiversity, and players can see signs of disturbance such as smoke from fires.
+      with very low biodiversity, and players can see signs of disturbance such as smoke from fires. \
+      The player’s current score is in the range **[0–150)**.

        <a id= "level3" href="Pictures/level3.PNG">
          <img src="Pictures/level3.PNG" alt="level3" width="400">